Calaveras County, California

 You can reach Jesus Maria Rd from Mokelumne Hill, (pronounced mow-kull-lah-me), a small historic town at the major intersection of Highway 26 and Highway 49.
 The intersection is just that, a mere hill with an intersection on it.
 The actual town, albeit tiny, of Mokelumne Hill is below the intersection to the northeast.
 The intersection itself has gas & some quick eats if you don't need much else.
 Otherwise, head down onto Main Street and find some good eats along this historic town.

 Mokelumne Hill once had placers so rich in gold, claims were limited to a mere 16 square feet.
 Claims produced so much gold, miners refused to leave.
-When miners ran out of provisions, they risked starvation rather than Risk leaving their claim and head down the hill to Stockton to obtain food to eat.
+When miners ran out of provisions, they risked starvation rather than risk leaving their claim and head down the hill to Stockton to obtain food to eat.
 A mere 4-foot by 4-foot claim yielded as much as $20,000 in gold.
 The easy gold also attracted a criminal element, and by 1851, there was at least one homicide per week for over four months straight.
 The town today is a mere 700 people, but is said to have held 15,000 during 1850 comprising a multi-language melting pot of Americans, Frenchmen, Germans, Spaniards, Chileans, Mexicans, and Chinese.
-You'll also find the first three-story building ever built in the foothills here, made out of tuff stone, a stone common throughout the foothills.
+You'll also find the first three-story buildings ever built in the foothills here, made out of tuff stone, a stone common throughout the foothills.
 The church here in town dates to 1856.
 The town was destroyed in the Floods of 1862 but quickly rebuilt.

 Mok Hill is also said to be a former haunt of Joaquin Murrieta, a name you'll hear often throughout the foothill regions of California.
 The legend goes, a miner strolled into a saloon and slapped down $500 in gold nuggets betting he'd kill the bandit the first time he ever saw him.
 A Mexican miner jumped up from his table, grabbed the $500 of gold, and said "I'll take that bet" and ran out the door.
 The braggart miner lost the bet.